vsouza/awesome-ios/README.md

 * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
 * [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project
 * [ListPlaceholder](https://github.com/malkouz/ListPlaceholder) - ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views
+* [WLEmptyState](https://github.com/wizeline/WLEmptyState) - A component that lets you customize the view when the dataset of UITableView is empty.

 #### Collection View Layout